 “There’s always a way, as there was last time,” said Jimmy.
 “As I say, there are always people who get scared or feel threatened.
 Some think disaster lurks on the other side of every door.
 Those can be powerful motives.
 I’m sure some of those people will try to come here in person to make trouble.
 This time around, when everyone everywhere will have Vassal’s invention, there may be many more people like that than last time.
 We’d better hope the government can keep them away.”

 “The government people aren’t stupid,” someone said.
 “They’ll send in as much manpower, firepower, and security technology as they need.
-It would embarrass them if any armed crazies busted in here and did some harm.
-They would also get investigated by the FBI, grilled by Congress, skewered in the press, and fired from their jobs.
-Careers would end in disgrace.”
+It would embarrass them, humiliate them, if any armed crazies busted in here and did some harm. especially after their failure to protect Victory.
+They would get investigated by the FBI, grilled by Congress, skewered in the press, and fired from their jobs.
+Careers would end in disgrace, and maybe prosecution.”

 “The threat to you will be real, Vassal,” Jimmy said.
 “So many people out there have guns and explosives, and will use them if they get mad enough.
 Groups of them as well as lone rangers will try to figure out how to come here and make trouble for you.
 Even if the government protection works, which it probably will, and nothing violent happens, you can be sure that plenty of people will aim angry words at you.
 Not as bad as bullets and bombs, but still . . .”

 That set off the rest of the group.